ValentinGaudin/ValentinGaudin/README.md

 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me :  https://www.linkedin.com/in/gaudinvalentin/
 - 📧 With my e-mail : valentingaudin@gmail.com
+- ➡️ Or in my website : valentingaudin.io

 <!---
 Valloche/Valloche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.